PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 19:01:26
+Last updated: 2024-04-02 19:02:00
-Random Quote: In the middle of every difficulty lies opportunity. - Albert Einstein
+Random Quote: When we quit thinking primarily about ourselves and our own self-preservation, we undergo a truly heroic transformation of consciousness. - Joseph Campbell